Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Simulation Results

+\cref{fig:rt_oneorN_32} shows the effect of varying the arrival rate, $\lambda$, on weighted and unweighted mean response time.
+We see that our analysis of the mean response time under MSFQ is highly accurate at a wide range of arrival rates.
+Furthermore, our MSFQ policy achieves the best weighted and unweighted mean response time in all cases, outperforming the competitor policies by two orders of magnitude when the arrival rate is high.
+We also measure the mean response time for each job class in \cref{fig:rt_oneorN_small,fig:rt_oneorN_heavy}.
+These results confirm that MSFQ improves both classes' mean response time individually to improve the overall mean response time.

-To illustrate this point, we measured the phase durations of MSF and MSFQ during the above simulations.
+Our response time analysis in \cref{sec:rt} showed that MSFQ improves mean response time by switching faster between service phases.
+To illustrate this, we measure the phase durations of MSF and MSFQ during the above simulations in \cref{fig:phases}.
 Recall that MSF is equivalent to an MSFQ policy with threshold $\ell=0$, and the MSFQ policy in this case uses $\ell=k-1$.
-Hence, both policies have full server utilization in phases 1 and 2, and use the remaining phases to switch the class of job in service. \cref{fig:phases} compares the phase durations of these policies, showing that MSFQ has shorter switching phases, leading to much shorter durations of phases 1 and 2.
+Hence, both policies have full resource utilization in phases 1 and 2, and use the remaining phases to switch the class of job in service. \cref{fig:phases} shows that MSFQ has shorter switching phases, leading to much shorter durations of phases 1 and 2.

-We further illustrate this point in \cref{fig:threshold} by examining the effect of the threshold value, $\ell$, on the mean response time of MSFQ.
+We further illustrate the impact of having shorter phase durations in \cref{fig:threshold}, which shows the effect of the threshold value, $\ell$, on the mean response time of MSFQ.
 Using any threshold value larger than 0 has a dramatic benefit on mean response time by allowing faster switchover times and shorter phase durations.
 We also note that, while setting an arbitrarily large threshold could waste capacity by causing the system to switch too frequently, this effect is limited in practice.
 Hence, while our theoretical results can be used to select the optimal value of $\ell$, a good heuristic appears to be to choose $\ell = k - 1$.